MicrosoftDocs/architecture-center/docs/example-scenario/data/data-contextualization-based-on-azure-sql-graph-content.md

 As the architecture diagram shows, the system should only contextualize the new incoming data, not the whole data set in the delta table.
 Therefore, an incremental data loading solution is needed.

-In delta lake, [Change Data Feed](https://learn.microsoft.com/en-us/azure/databricks/delta/delta-change-data-feed) is a feature to simplify the architecture for implementing CDC.
+In delta lake, [Change Data Feed](/azure/databricks/delta/delta-change-data-feed) (CDF) is a feature to simplify the architecture for implementing change data capture (CDC).
 Once CDF is enabled, as shown in the diagram, the system records data change that includes inserted rows and two rows that represent the pre- and post-image of an updated row.
 So that we can evaluate the differences in the changes if needed.
-There is also a delete Change Type that is returned for deleted rows.
-Then to query the change data, we use the table_changes operation.
+There is also a delete change type that is returned for deleted rows.
+Then to query the change data, you use the table_changes operation.

 ![cdf](media/dc-cdf.jpeg)